 • Percentage of incidents resolved with a new knowledge item compared to older knowledge items.
 This measurement indicates whether end users find are finding knowledge items.
 If your percentage is high, then new questions are mostly coming in about new issues.
 A low percentage tells us end users are not finding existing knowledge items, even though these are already available for a longer time.

 Just getting started with targets for your department?
-These are the things to consider
+These are some service desk KPIs to consider.

 Want more inspiration on building better knowledge bases?
-Check out our infographic-style guide to creating better knowledge items or download our Knowledge Management e-book for tips and tricks and a way to calculate your time and cost savings.
+Download our Knowledge Management e-book for tips and tricks and a way to calculate your time and cost savings.